Centella Asiatica: Sensitive Skin’s Best Friend? - EMANI

 So how can Centella asiatica help?

-It’s believed that besides protecting the skin from damaging factors like pollution & UV damage, Centella asiatica can help repair and strengthen the skin barrier, which plays a major role in retaining moisture in the skin.
+Besides shielding the skin from pollutants and UV damage, Centella asiatica can repair and strengthen the skin barrier, crucial for retaining skin moisture.

 Soothing

 For those with highly irritable skin, Centella asiatica is more than gentle, in fact, it’s often an extremely soothing ingredient.
-In fact, it’s widely associated in history with healing and nurturing.
+In fact, history widely associates it with healing and nurturing.

-This is likely because of its active compounds, which are called asiaticosides.
+This is likely due to its active compounds, known as asiaticosides.
 These asiaticosides are a type of saponin.
-Saponins are believed to possess a wealth of health benefits, but asiaticosides in particular are especially favored for skin that’s red, itchy, and inflamed.
+Saponins offer numerous health benefits, with a special focus on asiaticosides for soothing red, itchy, inflamed skin.

 In one study from The International Journal of Molecular Sciences, it was found that Centella asiatica helped reduce inflammation associated with eczema.